HeduroFR/HeduroFR/README.md

 ## It's a rainbow!
 It's a firework!
-Wait no it's just YantoX...
+Wait no it's just Heduro...

 #### Wait but who's this Heduro guy?

-- 🍣 A sushi (non)lover
 - 💻 A powerful developper (probably...no...certainly)
 - 📘 A french high school student
 - 🤵🏻 A guy.
-(Tronçonneuse 45CC)

 #### What kind of experience does he have?

-- 🌱 Around 4 years of NodeJS, some experience with TypeScript as well.
+- 🌱 Around 3 years of NodeJS
 - ✨ Some experience with Java
-- 🎈 A very tiny bit of python
-- 🔨 Learning Rust, Go and C++
 - 💾 Experience with linux (Only Arch/Debian-based distros)
-- 🐳 Basic docker (+compose) experience
+- 🐳 Basic docker experience
-- ⚡ Database knowledge (NoSQL: MongoDB, RethinkDB | SQL: MySQL, MariaDB)
+- ⚡ Database knowledge (NoSQL: MongoDB)

 #### What's on his TODO list?

 - 👥 Acquire experience with other people (learn to work in a team)
 - 💻 Learn more programming languages and master the ones I like
 - 💼 Get into a good post-BAC school
-- 🛠 Learn Kubernetes and other useful tools
+- 🛠 Create my own company

 #### If you want to get in touch